Princess Clémentine of Belgium: Last years and death

 After 1945, the Royal Question, which agitated Belgium, saddened her and encouraged her to live most of the time in France.
 Her sister Stéphanie, whom she had not seen since 1938, died in Hungary in 1945.
 The last ten years of her life were peaceful, but quite lonely.
 After the war, her son Louis discovered his country where General de Gaulle authorized him to remain unofficially before the official repeal, in 1950, of the law of exile.
 In 1949, he married Alix de Foresta, a member of a noble family originally in Lombardy from the 13th century, before they settled in Provence early in the 16th century.
 In 14 years (1939–1953), Clémentine became the grandmother of 11 surviving grandchildren, whom she saw from time to time.
 In 1952, she received the Legion of Honour on occasion of her 80th birthday.

 In October 1954, Clémentine left Belgium to return to the Côte d'Azur where, not appreciating hotel life, she rented the Clair-Vallon Villa in Cimiez, a residential district of Nice.
 She died there from heart disease on Tuesday evening of 8 March 1955 at the age of 82.
 Louis could see his mother in extremis, but Marie-Clotilde arrived a moment too late.
 After a religious ceremony, Clémentine's body is temporarily deposited at the Franciscan monastery of Cimiez.
 Three months later, according to her last wishes, she was buried with her husband in the Imperial Chapel of Ajaccio on 18 June 1955.
 Both coffins were transported from mainland France to Corsica on the L'Albatros escorted by the French Navy.

 Titles and heraldry

 Titles

 At her birth, as the daughter of King Leopold II, Clémentine was titled Princess of Saxe-Coburg and Gotha and Duchess in Saxony, with the predicate of Royal Highness, according to the titles of her house, and bears the unofficial title of Princess of Belgium, which will be officially regularized by Royal Decree dated 14 March 1891.

-The titles worn in 2020 by the members of House of Bonaparte have no legal existence in France and are considered as courtesy titles.
-They are assigned by the "Head of the House".
-Clémentine was considered by the Bonapartist movement as a de jure Empress consort of the French from 1910 to 1926, then as a de jure Empress Dowager from 1926 to her death.